orb-lang/pylon/doc/md/sql.md

    -- indexed values.
    --
-   -- Worse, it would *unpredictably* do the wrong thing, since stmts silently accept -- rebinding, and `pair` offers no ordering guarantees.
+   -- Worse, it would *unpredictably* do the wrong thing, since stmts silently accept -- rebinding, and `pairs` offers no ordering guarantees.
    --

    function stmt_mt:bindkv(t, pre) T_open(self)